 The 80’s would bring big changes to sporting gear: aside from the big hair, the decade brought us athletic wear that was plastered with logos and slogans thanks to the new sponsorship deals.
 This was also the decade were sports started to become part of everyone’s lifestyle.
 Suddenly gyms started showing up everywhere and it was cool to be fit and healthy.
 Sporting attire was not only for performance purposes anymore, it was now also designed to look cool.
 Great Britain features their most casual kit till the date.

 The Olympics started the decade peacefully with a boycott-free edition (the first since 1972) and an unforgettable song written and performed by Freddie Mercury.
 The laid-back nineties would only be tainted during the 1996 games in Atlanta by a terrorist bomb that was detonated at the Centennial Olympic Park and killed two people.
 Baseball, badminton, beach volleyball, mountain biking, lightweight rowing, women’s football and women’s judo were all added to the list of sports.

 Trivia: With 11 years of age, Spain’s Carlos Front became the youngest Olympic competitor since 1900.

-The four games that have taken part during the new millennium have been exiting to say the least.
-Little can be said other that the games keep getting bigger and bigger with each hosting city wanting to overshadow the previous one.
+The four games that have taken part during the new millennium have been exciting to say the least.
+Little can be said other than the games keep getting bigger and bigger with each hosting city wanting to overshadow the previous one.